 2 Timothy 1:7

 Meds help a lot.
 I take Zoloft and that is a godsend.
 I never miss a dose.
 I know I’m not bulletproof.
-I’ve taken it for several years now.
+But I’ve taken it for several years now.
 (It’s like insulin for a diabetic).
 Taking meds may not be your cup of tea, but pray about it and at least keep it as an option.
 (Just be aware that only a doctor can prescribe antidepressants.)

 Afflicted souls are special to God.
-And that truly comforts me.
+And that alone truly comforts me.
 Sometimes it seems like there is an invisible tether that holds from completely dropping off the edge.
-When I do pray, it is desperate and brief.
-More like a quiet scream for help.
+When I do pray–it is desperate and brief.
+(More like a quiet scream for help.)
 There are no frills and no eloquence, but I know I’m being heard by Him who guards my soul.